daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 We get a report on the filtering in the script output file that looks like this:

 ```
-Length of filtered alignment: 485
+Length of filtered alignment: 528
-Number of columns removed: 12940
+Number of columns removed: 12897
 Length of the original alignment: 13425
-Number of sequences used to construct filter: 23536
+Number of sequences used to construct filter: 75281
 ```

 We also get a new summary that looks like this:

 ```
                 Start   End     NBases  Ambigs  Polymer NumSeqs
-Minimum:        1	484     243     0	3	1
+Minimum:        1	526     250     0	3	1
-2.5%-tile:	1	485     253     0	3	6103
+2.5%-tile:	1	528     262     0	3	6369
-25%-tile:	1	485     253     0	4	61022
+25%-tile:	1	528     262     0	4	63688
-Median:         1	485     253     0	4	122043
+Median:         1	528     262     0	4	127375
-75%-tile:	1	485     253     0	4	183064
+75%-tile:	1	528     262     0	4	191062
-97.5%-tile:     1	485     253     0	6	237983
+97.5%-tile:     1	528     262     0	6	248381
-Maximum:        1	485     269     0	8	244085
+Maximum:        2	528     280     0	8	254749
-Mean:   1	484     252     0	4
+Mean:   1	527     262     0	4
-# of unique seqs:	23536
+# of unique seqs:	75281
-total # of seqs:        244085
+total # of seqs:        254749

 ```

 From this summary we see that the alignment window spans ~500 bp and the length of our sequences is about 253 nt.
-We have a maximum polymer of 4 (<8) as specified in our settings above.
+We have a maximum polymer of 8 as specified in our settings above.

 ### <a name="Precluster"></a> **7.
 Polish the data with pre clustering**

 Now we need to further polish and cluster the data with pre.cluster.
-In Mothur, pre-clustering is done to obtain ASV, or amplicon sequence variants.
-This will serve as the input for identifying OTUs in future steps.

 The purpose of this step is to remove noise due to sequencing error.
 The rational behind this step assumes that the most abundant sequences are the most trustworthy and likely do not have sequencing errors.
 Pre-clustering then looks at the relationship between abundant and rare sequences - rare sequences that are "close" (e.g., 1 nt difference) to highly abundant sequences are likely due to sequencing error.
 This step will pool sequences and look at the maximum differences between sequences within this group to form ASV groupings.

-In this step, the number of sequences is not reduced, but they are grouped into ASV's which reduces the error rate.
+In this step, the number of sequences is not reduced, but they are grouped into amplicon sequence variants ASV's which reduces the error rate.
 V4 region has the lowest likelihood of errors, so the error rate is going to be lower than for other variable regions.

 Other programs that conduct this "denoising" are DADA2, UNOISE, and DEBLUR.
 However, these programs remove the rare sequences, which can distort the relative abundance of remaining sequences.
 DADA2 also removes all sigletons (sequences with single representation) which disproportionately affects the sequence relative abundance.
 Mothur avoids the removal of rare sequences for this reason.